 Gina Conway 5-star service

-Assessment: You will build up a portfolio of assessments which consist of both practical and theory exams to achieve your qualification.
+Assessment: You will build up a portfolio of assessments that consist of both practical and theory exams to achieve your qualification.

 Kit: You will already have your hairdressing kit from NVQ Level 2 to use (Gina Conway Hairdressing Kit List).
 We recommend as you progress through your course that you add some additional tools, which are personal to your needs.